Canada’s Wonderland is gearing up for an exciting fall season with the return of Oktoberfest, Camp Spooky, and Halloween Haunt.

 - Haunted Attractions Pass: Guests must purchase the Haunted Attractions Pass in addition to regular park admission to access all mazes and scare zones.
 The pass ensures full entry to every haunted maze during Halloween Haunt hours.

 - Chaperone Policy: To enhance guest safety and enjoyment, a new chaperone policy will be implemented during Haunt hours.
-Specific details will be released closer to the event.
+Starting at 6 p.m. each evening, guests 15 or younger must be accompanied by someone 21+.

 Family-friendly fun and frights